capekond/AntimicrobialCompounds/README.md

 - use only at intranet
 - no performance optimization
 ## TODO
-1. update database and refresh table
+1. user update database and refresh table
 2. user accesss login / logout
+3. add database password or token
-3. log folder in git
+4. log folder in git
+5. catch and log errors. provide info to user
 ## DONE